 Packaging waste or packaging tonnage reduction (our 2010-2015 packaging sustainability metric) was replaced in the 2016-2020 packaging sustainability metrics with reduction of CO2 greenhouse gases, which are reported in Kilograms CO2 (e).
 Packaging analyses already conducted include a focus on transportation environmental impact as well as packaging material tonnage and the amount of recycled material we use in our packaging materials.
 Comparison of alternative packaging designs has identified improvements that are being pursued.

 We promote recycling as a preferred alternative to disposal, but our ultimate goal is to reduce waste generation through source reduction.
 From 2015 to 2018, we decreased the total amount of hazardous waste generated by approximately 73.6 percent.
 Non-hazardous waste generated decreased by approximately 40.1 percent over the same period.
-When combined the total waste generated decreased by 52.8 percent, and decreased 65.4 percent when normalized by sales.
+When combined, the total waste generated decreased by 52.8 percent and decreased 65.4 percent when normalized by sales.

 In 2018, we completed a $1 billion, state-of-the-art LEED® silver biologics manufacturing site in Cruiserath, Ireland.
-The site established a zero waste-to-landfill policy from the very start of operations and developed an extensive waste management programme to ensure the highest rate of reuse and recycling is achieved.
+The site established a zero waste-to-landfill policy from the very start of operations and developed an extensive waste management program to ensure the highest rate of reuse and recycling is achieved.
 Efforts in place to support the zero waste-to-landfill policy include:

 - 35 separate waste streams with zero waste being sent to landfill

 - Onsite inactivation of biohazardous waste

 - 100% green electricity